Best Dog Friendly Backpacking Trips

 I divide these dog-friendly hikes into two groups: those that are an hour or less drive from Denver and those that are an hour or two drive from downtown Denver.
 These are approximate, and if you live outside of Denver, driving times may vary!
 Unfortunately, there are not many opportunities to walk without a car.
 Some of these hikes involve paved roads that are rocky and a bit bumpy… so a high clearance vehicle is recommended.
 Also expect that the trailhead may be out of service for your cell phone provider!
 So pay attention to your directions and surroundings so you can get home, even if you can’t connect directly to Google Maps.

-See also Resorts Pet Friendly Near Me
+See also Dog Friendly Lodging Near Gettysburg Pa

 The 6 Best Dog Friendly Hikes In Utah